SNC ASD Support Program

 Is there an extra fee to participate in the SNC ASD Support Program?

-No. Students involved in the program only need to meet the "Requirements of Involvement" noted above and after an interview with program staff a decision will be made whether the program is a good fit.
+No. Students involved in the program only need to meet the "Requirements of Involvement" noted above and after connecting with program staff, program participation will be discussed.
+The number of students participating in this program is limited.

 What if I do not have specific documentation or a formal diagnosis of an autism spectrum disorder?